Dennis DeYoung: 2000–2019: Post-Styx career

 In February 2000, DeYoung was approached to perform a concert featuring his many songs from Styx, as well as his solo works and his 1997 stage musical The Hunchback of Notre Dame, with an orchestra.
-The show, performed at the Rosemont Theatre near DeYoung's hometown of Chicago, was a family affair for DeYoung.
-His wife Suzanne and sister-in-law Dawn Marie Feusi sang backup, his daughter Carrie Ann was in charge of publicity, while his son Matthew designed the stage lighting.
+The show was performed at the Rosemont Theatre, near DeYoung's hometown of Chicago.
+His wife Suzanne and sister-in-law Dawn Marie Feusi were backup singers.
 The concert was well received and formed the basis for a touring version of the show, and eventually a 2004 live album, The Music of Styx - Live with Symphony Orchestra.
+DEP Records of Canada released the album in Canada in 2007 as Dennis DeYoung and the Music of Styx Live with Symphony Orchestra, which achieved platinum status (over 50,000 copies.
+(Note: In Canada, 50,000 plus copies sold for a double CD qualifies as platinum.)

-Healthy once again, DeYoung returned to touring with a 50-piece orchestra augmented by a five-piece rock band, which included Tommy Dziallo on guitar, Hank Horton on bass, and Kyle Woodring (formerly with John Mellencamp and Deana Carter) on drums, all of whom also played shows with DeYoung with or without the orchestra.
+After recovering from illness, DeYoung returned to touring with a 50-piece orchestra augmented by a five-piece rock band, which included Tommy Dziallo on guitar, Hank Horton on bass, and Kyle Woodring (formerly with John Mellencamp and Deana Carter) on drums, all of whom also played shows with DeYoung with or without the orchestra.

 DeYoung made his major motion picture debut in 2005's The Perfect Man, in which he played the lead vocalist in a Styx tribute band.

-In August 2006, DeYoung appeared along with Supertramp's Roger Hodgson on Canadian Idol, where he performed with and mentored the contestants.

-On April 20, 2006, at the Community Theatre in Morristown, New Jersey, DeYoung took to the stage once again with former Styx guitarist and bassist Glen Burtnik as part of his Lost Treasures concert series.
+On April 20, 2006, at the Community Theatre in Morristown, New Jersey, DeYoung performed with former Styx guitarist and bassist Glen Burtnik as part of his Lost Treasures concert series.
 It marked the first time in nearly seven years that the two had appeared together.
-On his website, DeYoung jokingly dubbed the performances "The Denny and Glenny Show".
-While on stage, the duo opened with the Beatles classic "We Can Work It Out", and also performed "Watching the World Go By" and "All for Love", songs that were originally written for the unreleased Edge of the Century 2 Styx album.
+The duo opened with the Beatles classic "We Can Work It Out" as well as "Watching the World Go By" and "All for Love", songs that were originally written for the unreleased Edge of the Century 2 Styx album.